UplandsDynamic/simple-photo-management/devel/dev/updating_manually.md

 ### Upgrading

 - First: `$ cd /home/dan/dev/SimplePhotoManagement`
+- Ensure in the virtual environment: `. venv/bin/activate.fish` (if using Fish shell)
 - Upgrade all packages to the latest version: `$ pip-compile --upgrade`, or upgrade individual packages, to the latest version: `$ pip-compile -P the_package_name` (upgrades the_package_name to the very latest version), or upgrade individual packages to a specific version: `$ pip-compile -P the_package_name==2.0.1` (upgrades the_package_name to version 2.0.1)
 - Then: `$ pip-sync` to actually do the upgrade now the versions have been set.